 - collaborating with the First Nations Health Authority‘s on its Telehealth Expansion Project

 - working with UBC’s eHealth Strategy office to develop new telemedicine-focused curriculum, organize telehealth and technology continuing medical education for BC practitioners, and create a telehealth foundational principles document

 Dr. Pawlovich’s pioneering work in providing telemedicine to the community of Takla Landing is well documented.
 For more information about his practice, check out these resources:

 “Pioneering telehealth for BC’s rural and remote First Nations communities” (BC Rural Update)

 “Video collaboration system transforms healthcare in remote community” (Cisco customer case study)

-Dr. Terri Aldred, a family physician in Bella Bella, BC, provides telehealth services in her home community of Tachet.
+Dr. Terri Aldred, a family physician in Prince George, BC who is also RCCbc’s Indigenous Health Lead, provides telehealth services in her home community of Tachet.

 Dr. John Pawlovich, a family physician living in Abbotsford, BC, provides telehealth services to five northern BC First Nations communities, including Takla Landing.